Best Banks in Ireland: Complete Account Comparison Guide (2026)

 Verification

 Fee structures and account tiers change frequently.
-This guide reflects publicly available pricing on aib.ie, bankofireland.com, permanenttsb.ie, anpost.com/Money, n26.com and revolut.com as of 1 May 2026, and is sense-checked against bonkers.ie current account comparison.
+This guide reflects publicly available pricing on aib.ie, bankofireland.com, permanenttsb.ie, anpost.com/Money, n26.com and revolut.com as of 1 May 2026. bunq plan pricing, savings rates and the local-IBAN feature were verified against bunq.com on 11 June 2026.
 Always confirm pricing on the provider’s checkout page before opening.

 For the wider personal-finance picture in Ireland: banking in Ireland, Revolut vs Irish banks, cost of living in Ireland, PPS number.